 LeetCode Email Campaigns

 LeetCode is the leading technical interview prep tool to help software engineers get a job at top tech companies (e.g. Google, Facebook, and Amazon, etc).
 I joined in 2019 as the only generalist designer to lead and shape the product design process with a small and agile scrum team.
-An impactful project completed in my first month there was the redesign of LeetCode's email campaign template.
+In the first month, an impactful project I pushed to complete was the redesign of LeetCode's email campaign template.

 The original template has not been changed in years, and has witnessed diminishing returns in its utility.
 Since its first version LeetCode has gone on to develop more product features that require additional communication to our users; plus it is not mobile optimized.
 I set out to improve and enhance the template layout for maximum engagement and growth for our website's traffic.